-Finding a way to teach dissection without the stress and mess of actual dissection isn’t out of reach.
+Finding a way to teach dissection without the stress, mess, and cost of actual dissection isn’t out of reach.
 Students still get an opportunity to study internal systems and structures with simulations in virtual lab settings.
-Using virtual scalpels, students experience dissection with added accessibility and flexibility.
+Using virtual scalpels, students can experience frog dissection with added accessibility and flexibility.

 Why are frogs often used to teach dissection?
 The answer is simple.
 Frog anatomy is similar to human anatomy, providing insights into how the human body works.
 Start with a discussion to get students thinking.
 What is their prior knowledge, and what questions do they want to answer through dissection?
 Do students believe frogs have the same or different organs as humans?